Digital Marketing Agency | SEO, Paid Social & PPC

 The Front-end: Evaluating how content appears to both users and search engines is a routine aspect of technical SEO, familiar to most SEO professionals.

-The CMS aspect: Headless CMS provides the flexibility to include or exclude editable fields in your content.
-SEO experts working within a headless CMS must comprehend the interconnections between each field and its impact on the front-end presentation.
-This involves ensuring the availability of essential fields like editable title tags, slugs, or meta descriptions.
-Additionally, it includes confirming the feasibility of incorporating internal links and images within the content.
+The CMS aspect: Headless CMS allows you to exclude or include editable fields in your content.
+SEO professionals working in a headless CMS environment need to know how each field interacts and affects the performance of the front-end display.
+That involves knowing if key fields like editable title tags, slugs, and meta descriptions are or are not present.
+It also means knowing whether internal links and images can be added inside the content.

 How to choose the right CMS for your website?